NM-TAFE/civ-ipriot-in-class-demos/week11/lesson.md

 Notice that we **call** a class to get an _instance_ of that class.

-Notice also some naming conventions: classes are typically named in `CamelCase`, while instances (like all variables!) are named in `snake_case`.
+Notice some naming conventions: classes are typically named in `PascalCase`, while instances (like all variables!) are named in `snake_case`.

 ## Adding attributes to an instance